 "I can't believe myself . . .
 I pass up salads, only to buy a hotdog!

-The looks I'm getting - everyone knows what's in one of these!
-I can feel their hot disapproval.
+The looks I'm getting -- everyone knows what's in one of these!
+I can feel their hot disapproval!

-Hope you enjoy your meat.
-There goes another rainforest.
-Look, he's wearing leather shoes, too.
+Hope you enjoy your meat!
+There goes another rainforest!
+Look, he's wearing leather shoes, too!
 Assassin.
-Polluter.
+Polluter!

 Maybe if I stand absolutely still.
-Look at him standing there spewing out CO_2 ."
+Look at him standing there spewing out CO2!"

-Everyone of us is guilty - everything we do, every breath you take, every time you take a shower or flush the toilet, every time you drive your car, every time you buy anything we all contribute to the mess of pollution on this earth.
+Everyone of us is guilty -- everything we do, every breath you take, every time you take a shower or flush the toilet, every time you drive your car, every time you buy anything we all contribute to the mess of pollution on this earth.
 In many cases you don't even know what you're doing.

-And of course I want to single out CO2 because this is turning out to be a big thing that could really spell out our demise sooner maybe than many people think or realize.
-The government doesn't want you to know about this.
-CO2 has just risen steadily and it is way above normal levels, and it's manmade from our burning fossil fuels mostly, but also from cutting down forests and burning them up.

-So this has caused global warming, and it's changing our climates and we don't know but some speculation says it might be affecting things like hurricanes and of course the more humans you pack in on the surface of the earth the more of these things are going to decimate the human population.
-I don't need to tell you about that.
+Carbon dioxide is turning out to be a big thing that could really spell out our demise sooner maybe than many people think or realize.
+Big oil and governments don't want you to know about this.
+CO2 has risen steadily to almost double normal levels due to our burning fossil fuels and cutting down and burning up forests.
+This has caused global warming, and it's changing Earth's climates -- some even speculate that it might be affecting things like earthquakes and hurricanes.
+Of course, the more humans you pack in on the surface of the earth, the more such events are going to decimate human populations.

+Warming stresses ecosystems

+Coral reefs, tundra, Arctic

-But, I'm a little more concerned about things like polar bears.
-Polar bears are big, warm and fuzzy - the WWF cares about them, and everybody thinks polar bears are nice and it would be a shame to lose them.
+But, I'm a little more concerned about animals like polar bears.
+Polar bears are big, warm and fuzzy -- the WWF cares about them, and everybody thinks polar bears are nice and it would be a shame to lose them.
 Polar bears require ice and ice floes.
-They're arctic adapted animals, and as the ice floes melt, some people are thinking that it might be the end of the polar bear.
+They're arctic adapted animals, and as the ice floes melt, some people are thinking that it might be the end of polar bears.

-And, of course, those of you that haven't thought an inkling about this will say, "Oh, we'll just keep them; we'll have them in zoos and have the air conditioning turned way down."

-And, I remind you that they are not wild polar bears; they are like the words "love" in little vials.
+And, of course, those of you that haven't thought about this will say, "Oh, we'll just keep them in zoos with the air conditioning turned way down."
+Let me remind you that they are not wild polar bears; they are like the words "love" trapped in senseless little vials.

-So, the global climate is changing, and I come back now to Paul Ehrlich.
-I said this was going to go down, down, down and I meant it.
+So, global climate is changing, and I come back now to Paul Ehrlich.
+I said this was going to go down, down and I meant it.

-Ehrlich in the '60s said, if humans don't have the political will to control their own population, microbes will control our populations for us.
-Now I want to remind you of 1300 when the "black death" swept down from China and one-third of the world's population died.
+Ehrlich in the 1960s said, if humans don't have the political will to control their own population, microbes will control our populations for us.
+Now I want to remind you of 1300 AD when the "black death" swept down from China and one-third of the world's population died.

 We killed off an awful lot of indigenous new-world people with smallpox and measles.
-These were things that white humans in Europe were adapted to because we lived with them, but the people that made it across the Bering Strait could not cope and a lot of those nasty microbes because 14 of that.
-We're going to see this again, and on a big scale.
-Humans have been very lucky not to have experienced a worldwide plague for a long time, one is overdue.
+These were things that white humans in Europe were adapted to because we lived with them, but the people that made it across the Bering Strait could not cope and a lot of those nasty microbes because of that.
+We're going to see this again, but on a much bigger scale.
+Humans have been very very lucky not to have experienced a worldwide plague for a long time, and one is overdue.